 Leadership of a research programme to study the effects of the regulation of steering cognition on both academic and non-academic outcomes in students at a group of primary schools in the UK over 3 years.

 In 2015 an international programme to assess national and ethnic factors of steering cognition is planned.

-Walker collaborates in his research with Jo Walker, a specialist in the affective-social self-regulation of steering cognition in primary and secondary pupils.
+Walker collaborates in his research with Dr Jo Walker, a specialist in the affective-social self-regulation of steering cognition in primary and secondary pupils.
 He has collaborated with Meredith Belbin on several previous projects.
-Walker has developed within his company Human Ecology Ltd, several proprietary psychological technologies and instruments for use in business, registration of which with the British Psychological Society is currently underway.
+Walker has developed within his company STEER, several proprietary psychological technologies and instruments for use in business.